History of state education in Queensland: Early Queensland

 Queensland was declared a separate colony from New South Wales on 10 December 1859 and in the following year the Queensland Parliament faced the task of providing an education system for the new colony.
 They provided a Board of General Education which combined the functions of the National and Denominational Boards of New South Wales.
 The new Board acquired the four National schools from New South Wales and had the authority to establish and administer primary schools vested in the Board under similar conditions to those applied by the New South Wales National Board.
 The new Board also paid the salaries of teachers in non-vested schools, nearly all of which were established and administered by churches.
 By stipulating certain conditions for the payment of these salaries, the Board of General Education exercised close supervision over the non-vested schools.

 The curriculum provided by vested schools was the same as that provided by the earlier National schools but clergy wishing to give religious instruction were expected to attend before or after school hours, a practice which made such instruction unpopular with many parents.
-In 1862 a new building, designated the Normal School was erected within the grounds of the Brisbane Boys and Brisbane Girls Primary Schools, and thereafter those schools were usually referred to as the Brisbane Normal Boys School and the Brisbane Normal Girls Primary School.
-The most important function of the Normal School was that of a training centre where pupil-teachers could see the best and most efficient teaching methods in operation.
+In 1862 a new building, designated the Brisbane Normal School was erected within the grounds of the Brisbane Boys and Brisbane Girls Primary Schools.
+Margaret Berry was the head of Brisbane Normal Girls Primary School and the Brisbane Normal Boys School was separate.
+The most important function of the Normal Schools was that they were also training centres where pupil-teachers could see the best and most efficient teaching methods in operation.

 The pupil-teacher system was a cheap form of recruitment, though perhaps a little hard on the pupils and teachers involved.
 Children as young as 14 were enlisted as apprentices, working as class teachers during the school day and receiving their teacher training before and after school.
 Pupil-teachers at the Normal School were well trained, but only a fraction of Queensland's teacher needs could be met in this way.
 The training system was therefore modified to allow head teachers of other schools to train pupil-teachers, thus relieving the pressure on the Brisbane centre.